I too shall wend, tide what betide,

 Into a far countree he passed

 Memory is not local to the individual.
-Memory is enfolded into matter, it exists in complex patterns in the air, in the earth and in the oceans.
+Memory is enfolded into matter, it exists in complex patterns in the air, in the earth, and in the oceans.
 Nothing is lost; all is remembered.
 Many acts of imagination, the visionary process, are a projection of this memory; this articulation of the living cosmos is one of the great purposes of the human form.
 Irruptions of non-local memory are triggered by rituals and encounters with high synchronicity.
-Any action which blots out local memory will to some degree trigger non-local memory, hence the use of schizotropic substances to confound the mind in some shamanistic traditions.
+Any action that blots out local memory will to some degree trigger non-local memory, hence the use of schizotropic substances to confound the mind in some shamanistic traditions.
 Ritual and geomancy are a means to sculpt synchronistic encounters; in other words— there are portals.

 These portals, or windows, were opened by our ancestors in order to access cosmic memory, or interface with encosmic elementals, the administrative spirits of the earth.
 Rituals at portal sites often represented the marriage, a unity of the organic and inorganic, a resolving of duality; transcending local memory and synchronizing with cosmic re-cognition.
 This access does not come without risk or cost, hence the careful sanctification of such places and processes.
 There are predators in the ether that would devour and digest the psyche, the threshold between Here and Elsewhere is filled with Rapine.